delabere/protodef/README.md

 It will only search for `proto` files in the `proto/` directory of your project, and `go` files in the `handler/` directory

 # SETUP
-Install [ripgrep](https://github.com/BurntSushi/ripgrep) if you don't have it
+Install [ripgrep](https://github.com/BurntSushi/ripgrep) if you don't have it:
+`brew install ripgrep`

 Install this plugin:
 `Plug 'delabere/protodef'`